Husky Chihuahua Mix (Huskyhuahua) Breed information

 Huskies are known for being friendly and even-tempered, while Chihuahuas are often wary of strangers and can be quite protective of their owners.

-As a result, Husky-Chis can inherit a wide range of temperament traits from their parents.
+As a result, Husky Chihuahua mixes can inherit these traits from both parents.

 Some Husky-Chis may be shy and reserved like their Chihuahua ancestors, while others may be outgoing and friendly like their Husky cousins.